Mufaddalsr/Laundry-Management-MaxLaundry-/README.md

 ## 10. Domain Specific Language (DSL)

+In my project, DSL file is related to the the project.
+I have written small dsl program which does the operation realted to laundry processing.
+To call the DSL file, I have written a python program as an interpereter to call the DSL file.

+Here, is the attached [DSL file](/DSL/laundry.dsl) and [Interepreter file](/DSL/interpreter.py)

 ## 11. Functional Programming

 I have written a small python program in the context of this project to demonstrate the concept of functional programming.